nisabek/getAWSdocs/README.md

 # Fork of Fork of https://github.com/richarvey/getAWSdocs :)

-This is a fork of https://github.com/emschmitt/getAWSdocs with some code reorganization, extra parameters and more sources such as "solutions", "reInvent slides"(searchable PDFs), etc.
+This is a fork of https://github.com/emschmitt/getAWSdocs with some code reorganization, extra parameters and more sources such as "solutions", "reInvent slides"(searchable PDFs), quick starts etc.

 While waiting for https://github.com/richarvey/getAWSdocs/pull/11 PR to be merged, I wanted to use the library and went through the code and made it a little bit understandable for myself.
 Some additional parameters added.